 Having shy or quiet students in class is one of the most common problems that teachers have to deal with.
-In every class there are learners that are hesitant to answer or engage in discussion in every class, making it essential for teachers to know how to engage these students, because they have to practice their speaking and share their understanding of the material.
-Explaining themselves and taking part in class discussions is important for students, so in today’s video I will share 10 tips to deal with Quiet students.
+There are learners that are hesitant to answer or engage in discussion in every class, making it essential for teachers to know how to engage these students, because they have to practice their speaking and share their understanding of the material.
+Explaining themselves and taking part in class discussions is important for students, so let me share 10 tips on how to deal with shy or quiet students.

-In my very first class I have a few rules, respect everyone in class, one person speaks at a time and nobody is allowed to be shy in my class.
+In my very first class with new students I always set a few rules: Respect everyone in the class, one person speaks at a time, and nobody is allowed to be shy in my class.

-If you make it a rule, they have no choice but to take on that identity, at least when they are in class.
-They are able to suspend that inner dialogue that they are shy, and take on a more confident version of themselves.
-If a student complains that they are shy, I remind them of the rule: sorry, in my class, no one is supposed to be shy.
-It keeps them accountable for their actions, cultivates a confident mindset, and reminds them of your expectations for their participation.
+If you make it a rule to speak, then they have no choice but to take on that identity, at least when they are in class.
+This encourages them to suspend that inner dialogue of being shy, and take on a more confident version of themselves.
+If a student complains of being shy, I remind him or her of the rule: “Sorry, in my class, no one may be shy.”

 Create a safe, comfortable classroom environment

 Everyone should have a voice in class.
-You as the teacher should continuously question them to check their understanding.
-These questions let them know that they have to pay attention and will be asked to speak during class.
-There are no wrong answers, no one will make fun of them, and you will help or encourage them with appropriate feedback.
-Correct their answers for accuracy, compliment for fluency.
+As the teacher, you should continuously question your students to check on their understanding.
+These questions let them know that they have to pay attention because they will be asked to speak during class.

-If a student struggles to answer a question, I start the sentence for them or give them some hints or vocabulary to help.
-I praise their effort after to make sure they know that students that participate are assisted if they struggle and that it’s not about being perfect, but about perseverance and participation.
+When a student struggles to answer a question, I will start the sentence or give some hints or vocabulary to help and praise their effort afterward.
+In this way, students are assured that they will be assisted if they struggle and that it’s not about being perfect, but about perseverance and participation.

-If a student doesn’t answer or is too slow to answer., I make a note of it and continue.
-If it happens again I speak to the whole class on the importance of participation. – Students don’t like to be mom-ed.
+When a student doesn’t answer or is too slow to respond, I make a note of it and continue.
+If it happens again, I’ll speak to the entire class about the importance of participation.
+Students don’t like to be preached at like that.

-Remind them of the speaking rule and that they have to speak to improve.
-I do not mind if they make mistakes, nobody will laugh at them and I will assist them when needed.
+Remind them of the speaking rule and that they have to speak in order to improve.
+I do not mind if they make mistakes.
+Nobody will laugh at them and I will assist them when needed.

-Positive reinforcement is one of the most effective means for encouraging your students to speak in class.
-If possible, make participation part of their grades and let them know that it counts.
-That might backfire with stubborn students saying they don’t care about grades, so always rather push internal motivation by making class fun and constructive classroom management.
-Making speaking a positive and fun experience will make class much better than threats or the promise of grades.
+Positive reinforcement is one of the most effective means of encouraging your students to speak in class.
+If possible, make participation part of their grades and let them know it counts.
+That might backfire with stubborn students saying they don’t care about grades, so always rather push internal motivation by making the class fun, employing constructive classroom management.
+Making speaking a positive and fun experience is much better than threats or the promise of grades.

-So many times I’ve seen a teacher lecture a class for 30 minutes (blah blah blah) then all of a sudden, ask the students if they have a question, to take part in a discussion or dialogue.
+So often a teacher would lecture a class for 30 minutes and then suddenly ask the students if they have a question, or expect them to take part in a discussion or dialogue.

 Human beings just don’t work that way.
-You cannot expect a runner to sprint without warming up.
-Instead of lecturing for extended periods of time, rather check in throughout the class by questioning your students throughout.
-It should become a given that every student will be asked a couple of questions during lessons.
+You cannot expect a runner to sprint without warming up first.
+Instead of lecturing for extended periods of time, rather check the understanding of learners by asking questions throughout the lesson.
 These are also known as Content Checking Questions.
-So make a point of it to continually ask every student a question on two.
-They should know that and be ready.

-You may want to start by asking simple questions first, to build up their confidence.
-You can also let students read examples from the book, do practice dialogues with you or share information from their own lives.
-By being vocal throughout class, they will find it easier to participate in other speaking activities.
+Start by asking simple questions first to build up their confidence.
+You can also let students read examples from the book, do practice dialogues with you, or share information from their own lives.
+By being vocal throughout the lesson, your learners will find it easier to participate in other speaking activities.

 Just be warned, this means that the talking should be focused on the activities.
-You don’t want class to be disruptive and overly.
-Students should be talking, but it should be on task.
+You don’t want the class to be disruptive and overly noisy.
+Students should talk, but it should be on task.

 Set them up for success

 Expecting all students to be ready for class with pre-existing knowledge and skills is not something we should automatically assume.
-I often hear teachers say, students are suppose to know this, it’s so simple, I shouldn’t have to do everything for them.
+I often hear teachers say, “Students are supposed to know this.
+It’s so simple.
+I shouldn’t have to do everything for them.”

 No, always consider the lowest ability student.
-How can you prepare everyone in class for success?
+How can you prepare everyone in the class for success?

 To do that, you need to simplify and give them the tools necessary to achieve the desired outcome.